kentico-ericd/kontent-google-sheets-add-on/README.md

 <object type="application/kenticocloud" data-type="component" data-id="382abced-bfb6-4ee9-a2d4-2c3b8cd8ba5d"></object>
 ```

 then the `rich_text_components` must contain a component with that ID, or the import will fail.
-The format of components can be found in [our documentation](https://docs.kontent.ai/reference/management-api-v2#section/Rich-text-element/component-object).
+The format of components can be found in [Management API reference](https://kontent.ai/learn/reference/management-api-v2#section/Rich-text-element/component-object).
 Using the above example, the `rich_text_components` value could look like this:

 ```
 [{